RobertAndion/Discord_Music_Bot/README.txt

 WELCOME FUNCTIONS:

 These are automated functions that will activate on a new member joining.
 They will be greeted in your "general" chat and given the role "Example" automatically.
-These should be changed to your unique needs, and the role should be created and customised in your server first.
+These should be changed to your unique needs, and the role should be created and customized in your server first.
 If you do not want automatic roles the two lines to remove are marked in the welcome.py file.
 There are also comments there that direct you how to changed the channel the announcement will be placed in.
 There is also the option to change the printed message.